Frequently Asked Questions

 The Service Excellence programme will run for the next two years.

-From now until the end of 2025, we’ll be working closely with leaders across our professional services to review existing activity and identify opportunities for improvement.
+From now until the end of 2025, we’ll be working closely with leaders across our Professional Services to review existing activity and identify opportunities for improvement for 12 service areas.
+In 2026, we'll do the same for the remaining service areas.

-In the first half of 2026, we’ll build on that work by developing detailed plans for the changes we want to make.
-We aim to share the outcomes of this planning by September 2026 and begin implementing the changes shortly after.
+We’ll build on this work by developing detailed plans for the changes we want to make.
+We aim to share the outcomes of this planning by the end of next year and begin implementing the changes shortly after.

 How will Service Excellence identify savings?